JenMai/yellowstone-park/README.md

 - Following a UI design mockup

 ## TODO
+- [ ] Remake the grids/boxes for better and easier responsiveness
 - [ ] Fix footer menu hyperlinks
 - [ ] Hamburger menu on tablet and lower resolutions only
 - [ ] Responsive: determine breakdown points